hamyphng/credit-card-fraud-detection/README.md

 The dataset contains no missing values, reducing the need for imputation.

 However, **1,081 duplicated rows** were identified during exploratory analysis.
-These observations should be investigated or removed consistently before model development.
+These duplicates are removed before the train–validation–test split.

 All variables are numerical.
 The original meanings of `V1–V28` are unavailable because they have been transformed using PCA.